Piru, California: Use as filming location

 With the exception of a few scenes, the entire comedy Happy, Texas (1999) was filmed in Piru.
 It was also used for scenes of Bubble Boy.
 The exterior of Piru United Methodist Church was used in Big Momma's House (2001).
 The chase scene in Enough (2002) starring Jennifer Lopez was filmed in Piru along with scenes from Torque (2004) and the final scene for Van Helsing (2004).

 The 2005 movie The Amateurs starring Jeff Bridges was largely filmed in Piru – as was much of the television movie The Love War (1970) starring Jeff's father Lloyd Bridges, with Angie Dickinson (with Piru serving as location and setting).
 The town has also served for some of the scenes on TV's Reno 911! and for scenes set in the fictional town of Bon Temps, Louisiana, in True Blood.

 In the Disney movie Race to Witch Mountain (2009) starring Dwayne "The Rock" Johnson, scenes where he and the alien boy and girl go into a small town, Stony Creek, where they have repairs done on his taxi and go to a restaurant/country music club, were actually shot in Piru, which continues to be a popular location with film companies.

 Piru Mansion was used as the home of Ellis Wyatt in Atlas Shrugged: Part I (2011), the first segment in a three-part movie adaptation of the novel by Ayn Rand.
-Piru was also used to film the 2011 music video Don't Stop (Colour on the Walls), from the band Foster the People and featuring actress Gabourey Sidibe.
+Piru was also used to film the 2011 music video "Don't Stop (Color on the Walls)" from the band Foster the People and featuring actress Gabourey Sidibe.

-The Dexter season 6 episode Nebraska which aired in 2011 was partially filmed in Piru, with Piru standing in for parts of Nebraska.
+The Dexter season 6 episode "Nebraska" which aired in 2011 was partially filmed in Piru, with Piru standing in for parts of Nebraska.

-The 2013 music video for the hit Wake me up by Avicii, starring the Russian model Kristina Romanova and the young Californian model Laneya Grace.
+The 2013 music video for the hit Wake Me Up by Avicii, starring the Russian model Kristina Romanova and the young Californian model Laneya Grace.

 Water for Elephants was also filmed in Piru as well as Alicia Keys' Unthinkable music video.

 The 2014 action-drama film Swelter, starring Jean-Claude Van Damme, Lennie James, and Alfred Molina, was filmed entirely in Piru, per the DVD credits, with the town substituting for Baker, Nevada.